Togohogo1-Archive/joshgone-music/docs/additional.md

 Plays from a url (almost anything yt-dlp supports) and places it at the beginning of the queue

-Exact same as [`;stream`](./basic.md#stream) but instead of inserting the song at the back of the queue, it inserts it at the front.
-This ensures a prepended song will be played next, if an autoshuffler doesn't affect the queue ordering first.
+Exact same as [`;stream`](./basic.md#stream) but when placing the song into the queue, it places it in the beginning rather than the end.
+A prepended song placed in the queue will be played next provided no autoshuffler is active.

 #### Arguments